scchess/Qualimap/doc/analysis.rst

 Multi-sample BAM QC
 -------------------

-Very often in genomics one has to work with multiple samples, which could represent sequeincing results from either techncal or biological replicates.
+Very often in genomics one has to work with multiple samples, which could represent sequeincing results from either biological replicates or different conditions.
 For example, to reliably detect significant mutations from sequencing data in cancer it is required to analyze tens or even hundreds of samples from matched normal-tumor data.
 When performing such large scale experiments it is always important to know if all samples pass the quality controls.
 To detect possible outliers one can compare results of :ref:`BAM QC analysis<bamqc>` performed on each individual sample.

 QualiMap provides an automated solution for this task.
 Basically, the results of selected plots computed in *BAM QC analysis* are combined together for all samples.
-Additionally **Principal Component Analysis** is performed to detect aoutliers.
+Additionally **Principal Component Analysis** is performed to analyze variability and detect outliers.

 To start a new multi-sample BAM QC analysis activate main menu item :menuselection:`File --> New Analysis --> Multisample BAM QC`.